glouppe/info8010-deep-learning/lecture4.md

 - [Tutorial on Deep Generative Models](http://auai.org/uai2017/media/tutorials/shakir.pdf) (Mohamed and Rezende, UAI 2017)
 - [Variational inference: Foundations and modern methods](https://media.nips.cc/Conferences/2016/Slides/6199-Slides.pdf) (Blei et al, 2016)
 - [Auto-Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114.pdf) (Kingma and Welling, 2013)

----

-# Quiz

-- Explain how variational inference could be used for Bayesian inference.
-- What is the reparameterization trick?
-- What are generative models used for?